EUcunguyabe/alu-higher_level_programming/python-everything_is_object/README.md

-this contain all solutions of python everythin is all object
+ this contain all solutions of python everything is object